-Rationale for Recommendation: Section 53398.69 of the EIFD Law states that at the conclusion of the public hearing, a resolution proposing adoption of the Plan and formation of the EIFD must be adopted by the PFA to officially form the EIFD.
+Rationale for Recommendation: Section 53398.68 of the EIFD Law states that a resolution approving the Plan must be adopted by the City Council prior to the PFA forming the EIFD.
 The recommended action satisfies this requirement.

-Financial Considerations: As outlined in the Plan, the proposed EIFD's funding of infrastructure costs (whether through direct funding, through repayment of a loan, by paying debt service for debt to be issued by the PFA for the EIFD, or any combination thereof) is limited to new incremental property tax revenue that is directly derived from the stadium and other development within the proposed EIFD boundaries.
+Financial Considerations: As outlined in the Plan, the proposed EIFD's funding of infrastructure costs (whether directly on a pay-as-you-go basis or through a financing and the payment of related debt service) is limited to new incremental property tax revenue that is directly derived from the stadium and other development within the proposed EIFD boundaries.